mercymaraba/power-bi-sales-analysis/README.md

-# Global Sales Performaance Dashboard
+# Global Sales Performance Dashboard
 Power BI Sales Analysis Dashboard

 This project is an interactive sales dashboard developed using Power BI and Excel to analyze sales performance, profitability, regional trends, product performance, and customer order patterns.